SRISHHA/Network-Intrusion-Detection/README.md

 # ☁️ Kafka Deployment

-Apache Kafka was hosted using a cloud-based Kafka service (Event Cloud) to simulate distributed real-time message streaming.
+Apache Kafka was hosted using a cloud-based Kafka service (Aiven Cloud) to simulate distributed real-time message streaming.

 The streaming architecture separates data producers and consumers similar to modern event-driven systems used in production.